IBM-Blockchain-Archive/ibm-blockchain.github.io/_pages/01_Prepare & Setup.md

 export KUBECONFIG=/home/*****/.bluemix/plugins/container-service/clusters/blockchain/kube-config-prod-dal10-blockchain.yml
 ```

-Use the export command printed as output above to point your kubectl cli to the cluster.
-For example:
+The `export` command in the output must be run as a separate command along with the `KUBECONFIG` information that followed it.

-(Replace this example with the output from the step above!)
+(Replace this example with the output from running the step above!)
 ```bash
 $ export KUBECONFIG=/home/*****/.bluemix/plugins/container-service/clusters/blockchain/kube-config-prod-dal10-blockchain.yml
 ```